 Coping with Stress and Burnout as a Veterinarian

-The leading evidence-based solution to better wellbeing for veterinary professionals
+The best-selling and leading evidence-based solution to better wellbeing for veterinary professionals

 "The suicide rate among veterinarians is a concern for the WVA and we use Nadine’s book as a reference while working on the issue of stress in the profession.”